edwardyu/edwardyu.github.io/research.md

 title: Research
 permalink: /research/
 ---
+Unfortunately much of my research is proprietary now, and directly focused on improving and building statistical models for quantitative trading.
+I've kept the links below from my undergradudate years, although I am very much a practioner and not so much an academic these days.

 #### Bayesian Reinforcement Learning
-*Data Science Institute, Columbia University (2016 - Present)*
+*Data Science Institute, Columbia University (2016 - 2017)*

 Working with Professor Chris Wiggins in Columbia's Department of Applied Mathematics to investigate the multi-armed bandit problem.
-We are working on nonparametric reinforcement learning models that will work regardless of the distribution of the reward.
+We worked on nonparametric reinforcement learning models that will work regardless of the distribution of the reward.

 <br>

 #### [Personalized Anticancer Medicine Targeting via Machine Learning](/assets/nflx_poster.pdf)
-*Data Science Institue + Columbia University Medical Center, Columbia University (2016 - Present)*
+*Data Science Institue + Columbia University Medical Center, Columbia University (2016 - 2017)*

 Glioblastomas are an aggressive form of malignant brain tumour, with high tumour heterogeneity, poor patient prognoses, and limited treatment options.
 Leveraging public-domain genomic and chemotherapeutic drug response datasets, as well as open-source cheminformatics tools, we train modified-LASSO regression models (inspired by the Netflix recommendation system approach) to learn drug-gene interactions pertinent to predicting drug sensitivity.
 The resulting model is deigned for eventual laboratory validation on patient-derived glioblastoma cells.